okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 ### 1: Initiate the sign-in choose Okta Verify as the authenticator

-First, the user initiates the user sign-in with username and password and chooses Okta Verify as the authetnicator to enroll in.
-These steps are described in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment).
+First, the user initiates the user sign-in with username and password and chooses Okta Verify as the authenticator to enroll in.
+Follow the steps in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment), to learn more about how to integrate these steps.

 ### 2: Display QR Code

-Next, using the response from `OktaAuth.idx.proceed()`, display the QR Code so the user can scan it on their mobile device using Okta Verify.
+After the user chooses Okta Verify (which is the last step in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment), display the QR Code on your page using the `IdxTransaction` response from `OktaAuth.idx.proceed()`.
+In future steps, the user will scan this QR Code on their mobile device using Okta Verify.

 #### IdxTransaction response